 Fees: Current Fee Schedule

-Provide British Columbia secondary school transcripts or equivalent indicating successful completion of Grade 11 level that includes:
+Provide British Columbia secondary school transcripts or equivalent (Alberta/NWT equivalent course numbers in brackets) indicating successful completion in of:

 Complete the following sections of the Canadian Adult Achievement Test (CAAT):

 - Reading Comprehension: 12.0 grade equivalent or higher

 - Number Operations: 11.0 grade equivalent or higher

 - Problem Solving: 11.0 grade equivalent or higher

 - Mechanical Reasoning: 51/70 (6th Stanine) or higher